-All intercompany balances, income and expenses and unrealized gains and losses resulting from intercompany transactions are eliminated.
+All intercompany transactions, balances, and unrealized gains and losses on intercompany transactions are eliminated on consolidation.

-(c) Trust Units
+(c) Granite REIT Units

-The stapled units are redeemable at the option of the holder and, therefore, are required to be accounted for as financial liabilities, except where certain exemption conditions are met, in which case redeemable instruments may be classified as equity.
-The attributes of the stapled units meet the exemption conditions set out in IAS 32, Financial Instruments: Presentation and are, therefore, presented as equity on the combined balance sheets.
+The units are redeemable at the option of the holder and, therefore, are required to be accounted for as financial liabilities, except where certain exemption conditions are met, in which case redeemable instruments may be classified as equity.
+The attributes of the units meet the exemption conditions set out in IAS 32, Financial Instruments: Presentation and are, therefore, presented as equity on the consolidated combined balance sheets.